Pavel Durov

 Founder of VKontakte and Telegram Pavel Durov

-By 2011, Pavel's capital was estimated at 7.9 billion rubles.
+By 2011, Pavel's wealth was estimated at 7.9 billion rubles.
 Durov ranked 350th among the richest people in Russia.
-At that time, the value of the social network "VKontakte" was estimated at 1.5 billion dollars.
+At that time, VKontakte was valued at $1.5 billion.

-In 2013, he introduced users to the Telegram messenger with unique encryption technology.
-After being removed from his position at "VKontakte" in 2014, he left Russia and continued to develop Telegram.
+In 2013, he launched Telegram messenger with its unique encryption technology.
+After being ousted from VKontakte in 2014, he left Russia and continued developing Telegram.
 Forbes magazine estimates his net worth at $15.5 billion.

 Childhood and Education

-Pavel Valeryevich Durov was born on October 10, 1984, into an intellectual Leningrad family.
+Pavel Valeryevich Durov was born on October 10, 1984, into an intellectual family in Leningrad.
 His father, Valery Semenovich Durov, is a Doctor of Philology and the head of the Department of Classical Philology at St. Petersburg State University.
-Nikolai Valeryevich, Pavel Durov’s older brother, became the absolute world champion in programming among students twice.
+Pavel's older brother, Nikolai Valeryevich, became world programming champion among students twice.

 Pavel Durov as a child